-Yellow tongue usually occurs as a result of harmless changes to the tiny projections (papillae) on the surface of your tongue.
+Yellow tongue usually occurs as a result of a harmless buildup of dead skin cells on the tiny projections (papillae) on the surface of your tongue.
 Most commonly this occurs when your papillae become enlarged and bacteria in your mouth produce colored pigments.

 - Geographic tongue

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.

 - Goldstein BG, et al. Oral lesions. http://uptodate.com/home.
 Accessed Jan.
 21, 2015.

 - Wolff K, et al. Disorders of the mouth.
 In: Fitzpatrick's Color Atlas & Synopsis of Clinical Dermatology.
 7th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2013. http://www.accessmedicine.com.
 Accessed Jan.
 21, 2015.

 - Longo DL, et al. Jaundice.
 In: Harrison's Principles of Internal Medicine.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed Jan.
 21, 2015.